-Lisbon was our intro to Portugal, and effectively confirmed that we were in for a week of amazing food in a beautiful new country, but Alentejo cemented something much, much more important: we had a new-found love for Portuguese wine.
+Lisbon was our intro to Portugal, and effectively confirmed that we were in for a week of amazing food in a beautiful new country.
+But a stint of wine tasting in the Alentejo cemented something much, much more important.
+We had a new-found love for Portuguese wine!

 We woke up early on our third morning–earlier than is probably acceptable by any true Portuguese person.
 However, we had heard very different estimates on how much time it would take us to get to Évora, and then onto our home for the night: Herdade do Vau in Beja.

-With a potentially long day of driving ahead of us, we energized with a quick and final breakfast at the Memmo Alfama, hopped a cab to our rental car, and we were on our way…
+With a potentially long day of driving ahead of us, we energized with a quick and final breakfast at the Memmo Alfama.
+Then, we hopped a cab to our rental car, and we were on our way…

 Évora was insanely quiet on a weekday morning, but it was still beautiful.
 We strolled around the heart of the town a bit, before settling in for an early (and delicious) lunch at Dom Joaquim.
 After, we continued our walk around the small city, burning off the extremely filling meal we had just inhaled.